marytanaelwriter/marytanaelwriter/README.md

 I've always been passionate about writing and have explored various forms, including creative writing, content writing, and copywriting.

 But after years of working as a Content Writer, I desperately wanted something new. *Anything.* I did some soul searching and remembered my interest in computer science.
 I dabbled with HTML, CSS, and JavaScript a few years ago and thoroughly enjoyed it.
 I also love playing around with different software and applications.

+When I was setting up my blog, for example, I was more excited about learning the nitty-gritty of WordPress.org than working on my content strategy or writing my articles.

-I've always been interested in it, but I never felt brave enough to plunge.
-I thought I was too slow-witted for the field.
+Anyway, I've always been interested in it, but I never felt brave enough to take the plunge.
+I thought I was too slow-witted for anything too techie.

 Then I discovered technical writing...
-It was an eye-opener.
+It was an eye-opener, to say the least.
 I felt like the role was made specifically for me.
 I started learning more about IT and somehow landed a job in the IT industry.

 Unfortunately, the job wasn't a good fit for me long-term.
 So, right now, I'm actively seeking technical writing opportunities.